Andrea-1704/Astar_NxNPuzzle/README.md

 ```

-Using this aproach I was now able to solve the 8 puzzle problem in an optimal way within some minutes.
+With this approach, I was able to solve the 8-puzzle problem optimally in just a few minutes.

-Since the execution time depends on the hardware component that executes the program, from now on we will rely on different measurement of the efficiency of the program, which is the total number of evaluation computed by the algorithm, we will name this measurement "cost".
+Since execution time can vary depending on the hardware running the program, we will use a different metric to evaluate the algorithm's efficiency: the total number of evaluations performed, which we will refer to as the '__cost__.'

-Since the aim of the algorithm should be to find the minimum number of operations, we will name "quality" of a solution the length of the actions vector.
+As the goal of the algorithm is to minimize the number of operations, we will define the '__quality__' of a solution as the length of the action vector.

 ### Starting point
 As a starting point a random initial state of the matrix was provided in the following way: